jh1h1h/portfolio/docs/procedure/Procedure.md

 ## 1. Run begin.sh (basically autorecon)
 <details>
 While running, consider checking out HTTP ports.
 Document the general purpose of the site and any user flows.
+Look out for non-standard tags like `<wp-includes>` and search them up.
 Do <a href="./general/Connecting">anonymous login</a> for any main services identified also.

 If AD detected:
 <details>